 Finally, you can use a field to ask users to take a photo of their signature and upload the image as a signature.

 - Step 1: Add a “File upload” field to collect the images of your electronic signatures.

 - Step 2: Add a title and description field where you tell your readers how to take a photo of their handwritten signature and use it to sign the form electronically.

 - Step 3: Fill in the field with a one-sentence request, like “Upload an image of your signature.”

 - Step 4: If you want to increase your security, you can also allow for specific file types, like “Drawing” and “Image,” and tweak the maximum number of files and their maximum size.

-- Step 5: Save the changes, and fill out the Google Form yourself to test and make sure it’s fully functional.
+- Step 5: Save the changes, and complete the Google Form to test and make sure it’s fully functional.

 - Step 6: Send your online forms to your signees.

 Here are the pros of using forms to capture an image of a digital signature:

 Here are the downsides of using images as electronic signatures: